Origins of the Six-Day War: Rejected Egyptian plan to attack Israel on 27 May

 Egyptian Field Marshal Amer formulated a plan for initiating an attack on Israel in late May; it was rejected by Nasser who felt that despite the rising tensions, Egypt should not attack Israel unless Israel attacked first.
 Nasser’s awareness of this plan prior to his rejection of it is debated by other historians.

 Oren states that Amer told one of his generals that "This time we will be the ones to start the war."
 This was counter to Nasser's strategy of pushing Israel to start the war.
 Oren states that Egyptian sources are divided over why Nasser did not veto Amer's plan.
 Oren suggests that "Nasser was apprised of [the plan] but lacked the political strength to override Amer's order.
 Also, the preparation of an Egyptian invasion of Israel had certain advantages for Nasser..."
 The Egyptian attack plan was code-named Operation Dawn, and was planned by General Abdel Hakim Amer.
 It called for the strategic bombing of Israeli airfields, ports, cities, and the Negev Nuclear Research Center.
 Arab armies would then invade Israel, and cut it in half with an armored thrust through the Negev.
+In a report published by the Wilson Center, Avner Cohen said that one of the reasons for the outbreak of the Six-Day War was that "Israel feared Egyptian strikes on the nuclear reactor in Dimona".

 On May 25, 1967, Israeli Foreign Minister Abba Eban landed in Washington "with instructions to discuss American plans to re-open the Straits of Tiran".
 As soon as he arrived, he was given new instructions in a cable from the Israeli government.
 The cable said that Israel had learned of an imminent Egyptian attack, which overshadowed the blockade.
 No longer was he to emphasize the Straits issue; he was instructed to ‘inform the highest authorities of this new threat and to request an official statement from the United States that an attack on Israel would be viewed as an attack on the United States."
 Historian Michael Oren explains Eban's reaction to the new instructions: "Eban was livid.
 Unconvinced that Nasser was either determined or even able to attack, he now saw Israelis inflating the Egyptian threat — and flaunting their weakness — in order to extract a pledge that the President, Congress-bound, could never make."
 He described the cable as an "...act of momentous irresponsibility... eccentric..." which "lacked wisdom, veracity and tactical understanding," and later came to the conclusion that the genesis of the cable was Rabin's indecisive state of mind.
 According to historian Tom Segev, the instructions sent to Eban in Washington were an attempt to mislead him, and through him president Johnson, to support Israel.